Jorge Ordóñez Málaga

 Soils

-No organic matter.
-Solid slate rock and decomposed slate with a small percentage of white quartz.
+Solid and decomposed slate intermixed with white quartz.
+No organic matter whatsoever.

 Climate